qper74/SeExSum_AI/README.md

 → Reformulating your question into search queries...
   Queries: capital of France | France capital city | what is the capital of France → Searching DuckDuckGo...
+→ Searching Startpage...
-  Selected 6 URLs to crawl.
+  Selected 8 URLs to crawl (after deduplication).
 → Crawling & cleaning pages (Crawl4AI)...
 → Asking the LLM to synthesize the answer...